All posts by DerekB

 Figure 1: Early Wirraway Mark I production at CAC.
 Batch code C2 is visible on the firewall of this fuselage (Aircraft, August 1, 1939, p.
 17)

-Another photograph of early Wirraway production (Figure 2, below) shows A20-21 on the production line, with the batch number D9 on plaques attached to the firewall and also the rudder.
+Another photograph of early Wirraway production (Figure 2) shows A20-21 on the production line, with the batch number D9 on plaques attached to the firewall and also the rudder.
 The camouflaged Wirraway behind A20-21 has the batch number E1 on its firewall, corresponding to A20-23 which was the first aircraft delivered to the RAAF in camouflage.

 Figure 2: Wirraway A20-21 on the production line, with batch code D9 visible on the firewall (RAAF Museum).